- View Offline

 Want to learn about other tools for songwriting?
 Check out our Songwriting series, which covers other DAWs like Pro Tools and GarageBand.

-I'll start with sharing some tips about templates and show you some of the pre-built ones and record my first rough song idea.
-I'll discuss tempo, meter, key and feel and then re-record that idea over a track generated with drummer.
-Then I'll add a driving bass line, some acoustic guitar and a basic scratch vocal idea.
+I'll start with sharing some tips about templates and show you some of the pre-built ones. (guitar music) And record my first rough song idea.
+I'll discuss tempo, meter, key and feel and then re-record that idea over a track generated with drummer. (drumming and guitar music) Then I'll add a driving bass line, some acoustic guitar and a basic scratch vocal idea. ?
+I was born in August of '69 ?
 Next, I'll start arranging a song form and begin adding other instrumentation and some musical hooks and leads to flush out the track.

-Along the way, I'll demonstrate editing techniques and how to add some basic effects to help inspire the sound and performance.
+Along the way, I'll demonstrate editing techniques and how to add some basic effects to help inspire the sound and performances.
 Once I've got all the rough ideas down, I'll create a rough mix, balancing the track volume, panning and adding EQ, reverb and delay.
 Then I'll insert some limiting and compression to the output track to boost the level of the demo up so it can compete with professionally mastered tracks.
 Finally, I'll bounce down the song to share.
 So join me as we delve into song writing in Logic Pro.